anaybaid7/ig-autofollowing/README.md

 Feel free to explore, customize, and expand upon these demonstrations.
 Specific configurations and data to personalize each example are being worked upon.. :)

-These technical demonstrations, coupled with the Instagram automation script form this Project portfolio.
+These technical demonstrations and the Instagram automation script form this Project portfolio.

 *************************************************************************************************************************************************************************************

 ## Usage:
-Utilize this code for both the suggested page and other users' follower's dialog box, employing it in a technically succinct manner.
+Utilize this code for both the suggested page and other users' follower's dialogue box, employing it in a technically succinct manner.

 ### In the main "Suggested Page":